-What Foods Are in the Grains Group?
+What foods are in the Grains Group?

 Any food made from wheat, rice, oats, cornmeal, barley or another cereal grain is a grain product.
 Bread, pasta, oatmeal, breakfast cereals, tortillas, and grits are examples of grain products.
 See the Grains Group food gallery for examples.

 Grains are divided into 2 subgroups, Whole Grains and Refined Grains.
 Whole grains contain the entire grain kernel ― the bran, germ, and endosperm.
 Examples of whole grains include whole-wheat flour, bulgur (cracked wheat), oatmeal, whole cornmeal, and brown rice.
 Refined grains have been milled, a process that removes the bran and germ.
 This is done to give grains a finer texture and improve their shelf life, but it also removes dietary fiber, iron, and many B vitamins.
 Some examples of refined grain products are white flour, de-germed cornmeal, white bread, and white rice.

 Most refined grains are enriched.
 This means certain B vitamins (thiamin, riboflavin, niacin, folic acid) and iron are added back after processing.
 Fiber is not added back to enriched grains.
 Check the ingredient list on refined grain products to make sure that the word "enriched" is included in the grain name.
 Some food products are made from mixtures of whole grains and refined grains.

 The amount of grains you need to eat depends on your age, sex, and level of physical activity.
 Recommended daily amounts are listed in this chart.
 Most Americans consume enough grains, but few are whole grains.
 At least half of all the grains eaten should be whole grains.

 What counts as an ounce equivalent of grains?